 At no time since World War II has the UNHCR registered more refugees than in 2021.
 This situation has been compounded by the coronavirus crisis: refugees are especially vulnerable to the virus, as the camps and cramped living quarters they occupy mean that distancing and hygiene rules cannot be observed.
 This makes their situation even more difficult.

 And the vicious circle continues.
 Crops are becoming scarce, as Ukraine is a growing and exporting country and India is affected by drought.
 Hunger and hardship – not least in many African countries – are already intensifying and will displace even more people.

-Precisely because the situation has worsened as a whole globally in recent years, it is now more important than ever to prevent conflicts from escalating to violence, to tackle the structural causes of conflicts and to reduce their effects, and to establish good government structures and legitimate constitutional institutions.
-KfW Development Bank works towards these aims in a variety of different ways.
+Precisely because the situation has worsened globally, it is now more important than ever to prevent conflicts from escalating to violence, to combat the structural causes of conflicts and to reduce their effects, and to promote good government structures and legitimate constitutional institutions.
+KfW Development Bank has been working towards these aims in a variety of different ways for a long time.

-As the number of crises and conflicts has increased significantly in recent years, KfW is implementing more and more projects in a fragile context – a good fifth of total commitments in 2020 went to this area.
-Around EUR 1.52 billion was committed to refugee-related projects.
-8.2 million refugees, internally displaced people, returnees and residents of host communities will benefit directly from this.
-With over EUR 6.8 billion in commitments in 2020 to achieve SDG 16, KfW is helping to alleviate hardship and create functioning framework conditions for sustainable development.
+Since the number of crises and conflicts has increased significantly in recent years, KfW now implements more and more projects in fragile contexts – accounting for a good fifth of total commitments in 2021.
+Around EUR 1.13 billion was committed for projects related to refugees, which will directly benefit over 9 million refugees, internally displaced persons, returnees and residents of host communities.
+With around EUR 897 million in commitments in 2021, KfW is specifically supporting the achievement of SDG 16.
+Furthermore, KfW is implementing projects in excess of EUR 1 billion with peace and security as a declared secondary objective.
+In this way, KfW is helping to alleviate hardship and create functioning general conditions for sustainable development.